Through The Fibro Fog

 • Kale - optional, and you could also use kalettes.

-• Coriander - I know this is a 'love it or hate' it kind of herb.
+• Coriander / cilantro - I know this is a 'love it or hate' it kind of herb.
 So use if you are the former, or swap out for basil if the latter!

-Both asparagus and broccoli are quite subtle in terms of flavour and personally I love this aspect of the sauce.
-For those who like a bigger punchy taste though, I would suggest adding more garlic and/or herbs than the recipe suggests.
+Add more herbs.
+Both asparagus and broccoli are quite subtle in terms of flavor and personally I love this aspect of the sauce.
+For those who like a bigger punchy taste though, I would suggest adding more garlic and/or herbs.

-This spring asparagus pasta with broccoli has a few steps, but all are easy to do.
+This spring pasta with broccoli and asparagus has a few steps, but all are easy to do.
 I suggest prepping the vegetables and herbs just before you start to cook to make it quick and easy!

 Step 1